15 Central Park West: Reception

 When 15 CPW was completed, it received mixed criticism.
 The New Yorker architecture critic Paul Goldberger wrote that the building was designed to "echo" Central Park West's many notable late Art Deco buildings.
 Goldberger also compared the building to the great apartment houses of the 1920s, 778 Park Avenue, 834 Fifth Avenue, 1040 Fifth Avenue, and 740 Park Avenue.
 James Gardner of The New York Sun wrote: "Mr. Stern has applied a skillful sense of proportion and scale, not only between the two buildings in the project, but in the handling of the angular, pillared summit of the taller building, and the zigguratted terraces in the smaller building."
 Justin Davidson, writing for New York magazine in 2007, described the building as the city's "best new prewar" structure during that year.
 The New York Times said the building "pulls off the trick of appearing simultaneously new and as if it had always been there".

 Conversely, the AIA Guide to New York City lamented Stern's "attempted re-incarnation" of the luxurious apartment buildings built on Central Park West between the two world wars.
 It criticized how "everything's exaggerated, retro and gigantic" and characterized the building as inferior to the Century just to the north.
 Many of the building's residents had made their wealth through intangible assets such as software, music, or hedge funds, leading Justin Davidson to say: "Stern does not claim to be an architect of great originality; instead, he has built the best knockoff money can buy."

 The Master Architect Series described 15 CPW as having sometimes been ranked among New York's most prestigious residential addresses.
 Numerous commentators have described the building in various ways over the years.
 The Economist described it as the "Limestone Jesus", while S. Jhoanna Robledo wrote for New York magazine in 2010 that 15 CPW had surpassed 740 Park Avenue as New York City's "most glamorous apartment building".
 Michael Gross extensively described the building's history and residents in his book House of Outrageous Fortune, which was published in 2014.
+When Stern died in 2025, The New York Times called CPW "an unusual coupling of grandeur from the past and the clean lines of an ultramodern high-rise".

+Influence on Stern's designs

 Robert A.M.
 Stern Architects replicated 15 CPW's design at five other buildings in Manhattan.
 These buildings have included Four Seasons Hotel New York Downtown, in lower Manhattan, and 220 Central Park South, about three blocks away from 15 Central Park West.
 According to one real-estate commentator: "Developers keep hiring Stern in the hopes that he'll design something as successful as 15 Central Park West."
 The firm has also recreated 15 CPW's design in West Palm Beach, Florida.
 Stern's firm designed similar buildings as far away as the Chinese city of Xiamen, where Stern said he was hired specifically because of the success of 15 Central Park West.